Treaty of Versailles: Mandates

 German colonies (light blue) were made into League of Nations mandates.

 Article 119 of the treaty required Germany to renounce sovereignty over former colonies and Article 22 converted the territories into League of Nations mandates under the control of Allied states.
 Togoland and German Kamerun (Cameroon) were transferred to France, aside from portions given to Britain, British Togoland and British Cameroon.
 Ruanda and Urundi were allocated to Belgium, whereas German South-West Africa went to South Africa and Britain obtained German East Africa.
 As compensation for the German invasion of Portuguese Africa, Portugal was granted the Kionga Triangle, a sliver of German East Africa in northern Mozambique.

 Article 156 of the treaty transferred German concessions in Shandong, China, to Japan, not to China.
-Japan was granted all German possessions in the Pacific north of the equator and those south of the equator went to Australia, except for German Samoa, which was taken by New Zealand.
+Japan was granted all German possessions in the Pacific north of the equator and those south of the equator went to Australia, except for German Samoa, which given to the British Empire.